 Wipe down and disinfect the surfaces of your home with essential oils – I love Tea Tree and Orange.

-Create your own perfume and cologne blends using essential oils – lavender is my favourite, but Rose is nice, too
+Create your own perfume and cologne blends using oils – lavender is my favourite, but Rose is nice, too

 Disinfect your kitchen trash can by spraying with an essential oil based cleaning solution – Young Living’s RC blend is amazing for this.